 Take the N2 towards Grahamstown.
 Just before the town of Colchester and after crossing the bridge over Sundays River, take the sign posted road Left to Camp Matyholweni.

 Follow the signs for about 3km to enter Matyholweni Gate and Camp Matyholweni.

 - Main Camp Reception is open from 07:00 to 16:00 daily.

-- Matyholweni gate is open from 07:00 to 16:00.
-A security guard is stationed at the gate to allow access to visitors with proof of accommodation bookings after 16:00.
+- Matyholweni gate is open from 07:00 to 18:30.
+A security guard is stationed at the gate 24 hours to allow access to visitors to enjoy a dinner or visit the shop in Colchester.